tynatsuhara/swamp-camp-electron/README.md

 This keeps a clean separation between the two projects.
 Since there is a lot of Electron boilerplate, and SWAMP CAMP is still primarily a web game, I didn't want to smush all the web and Electron build logic together.

+# Releasing

+GitHub Actions is used to release the applications for Windows, Linux, and Intel-based macs.
+Since Actions doesn't currently support Apple Silicon, `npm run release:m1` can be used on an M1+ Mac to release the app.

 #### Special thanks

 This project was based on [cawa-93/vite-electron-builder](https://github.com/cawa-93/vite-electron-builder), which is licensed under the MIT license.